ovh/docs/pages/storage_and_backup/file_storage/ha_nas/nas_faq/guide.en-gb.md

 ### How can I change the storage capacity on my HA-NAS?

-As of today, it is not possible to dynamically scale up or down our HA-NAS.
+Currently it is no yet possible to dynamically scale up or down our HA-NAS.
 To do so, you have to:

-1) Order a new HA-NAS with the desired capacity, thus accessing both the new and the previous HA-NAS ;
+1) Order a new HA-NAS with the desired capacity, thus accessing both the new and the previous HA-NAS.
-2) Migrate your data by following the guide "[Migrating data from one HA-NAS to another via NFS](https://help.ovhcloud.com/csm/en-gb-public-cloud-storage-nas-migration?id=kb_article_view&sysparm_article=KB0046723)" ;
+2) Migrate your data by following the guide "[Migrating data from one HA-NAS to another via NFS](https://help.ovhcloud.com/csm/en-gb-public-cloud-storage-nas-migration?id=kb_article_view&sysparm_article=KB0046723)".
 3) Cancel the old HA-NAS.

 ## Snapshots